Sustainability-Fueled Business Expansion

 Good Time Living Co., Ltd.

 It is predicted that the number of elderly people who need both nursing and medical care will rapidly increase.
-In response, the company opened its first visiting nurse station as an annex to its care facilities for the elderly in FY2023.
-It is now operating a total of five such stations in the Tokyo metropolitan region and Kansai region, including the GTL Nursing Service Shinyurigaoka (in Kawasaki City, Kanagawa Prefecture), the GTL Nursing Service Senri Hinatagaoka (in Suita City, Osaka) and the GTL Nursing Service Takarazuka Sakasegawa (Takarazuka City, Hyogo Prefecture), which opened in May 2024.
-These stations operate around the clock, with nurses available to respond to calls from users and make home visits as necessary, to provide peace of mind to those who need 24/7 medical support.
+In response, Good Time Living opened its first visiting nurse station as an annex to its care facilities for the elderly in FY2023.
+As of June 2025, it operates a total of five such stations in the Tokyo metropolitan region and the Kansai region.
+These stations operate around the clock, with nurses available to respond to calls from users and make home visits as necessary.
+The company is thereby offering peace of mind to those who need 24/7 medical support.

 Specific Case of IT Use